 - Social workers

 We educate you about lung disease.
 Our goal is to help you understand and stick with the action plan we develop just for you.
 The topics covered in education sessions include:

 - Relaxation and stress management

-- Prevention and treatment of complications, such as respiratory infection and congestive heart failure (CHF)
+- Preventing and treating complications, such as respiratory infection and congestive heart failure (CHF)

-- Therapeutic Exercise: Exercise training in patients with chronic lung disease has been shown to improve shortness of breath, the ability to perform normal activities, and overall quality of life.
-Patients participate in supervised exercise sessions 3 days per week for at least 6 weeks.
-Activities are specific to a patient's needs and lifestyle, and include flexibility and strengthening exercises along with walking, bicycling, and arm exercises.
-Patients progress according to their tolerance and performance.
+Exercise training for people with chronic lung disease has been shown to improve shortness of breath, the ability to perform normal activities and overall quality of life.
+You’ll participate in supervised exercise sessions three days per week for at least six weeks.

 We’ll design a customized exercise program with activities specific to your needs and lifestyle.
 Activities include flexibility and strengthening exercises along with walking, bicycling and arm exercises.
 We’ll be with you each step of the way to make sure you are progressing at the right pace for you.